 Adjustable front suspension top mounts are permitted.
 Strut top braces are permitted.

 Anti-roll bars, their mountings and links are free.
-Anti-tramp bars, panhard rods, watts linkages and their mountings may be added.
+Anti-tramp bars, Panhard rods, Watts linkages and their mountings may be added.
 Compression struts are permitted.

 Cars may be fitted with 4/5/6 link rear suspension and the rear floor may be re-worked to accept the required linkage boxes.